What Are Attachment Issues In Children, And How Are They Treated?

 What are attachment disorders?

-Attachment disorders occur when a child experiences severe or prolonged emotional and physical neglect.
-An attachment disorder can also arise when the child experiences trauma or abuse or when a child has no consistent caregiver early in life.
+Attachment disorders occur when a child & adolescent experiences severe or prolonged emotional and physical neglect.
+An attachment disorder can also arise when the child experiences trauma or abuse or when a child has no consistent caregiver early in life, like in an orphanage or foster care.
 Attachment disorders prevent a child from forming loving and trusting emotional attachment bonds with a primary caregiver.

 Attachment disorders can have adverse effects on a child's moods, emotions, ability to socialize normally, decision-making ability, and behavior.
 Signs that an attachment disorder is present are usually evident from around the age of nine months and up.
-Depending on the child's symptoms, their attachment disorder may be diagnosed as one of two distinct types: Reactive Attachment Disorder (RAD) or Disinhibited Social Engagement Disorder (DSED).
+According to the American Academy of Child & Adolescent Psychiatry, depending on the child's symptoms, their attachment disorder may be diagnosed as one of two distinct types: Reactive Attachment Disorder (RAD) or Disinhibited Social Engagement Disorder (DSED).

 The two types of attachment disorders